The Goal of a Six Pack

 - Breakfast – 2 poached eggs, 1 slice of whole grain toast with all-natural peanut butter.

 - Snack – Protein shake of your choice.
-Try adding a scoop of NOW Spirulina Powder for an added boost to your metabolism!
+Try adding a scoop of Signature Micronized Glutamine Powder for an added boost to your immunity and recovery!

 - Lunch – Tuna or chicken salad wrap made with low-fat mayo, celery, diced apple in a whole wheat tortilla wrap.